Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 See the full lifespan and inspection guide →

-How do I measure wear accurately (thickness vs weight)?
+How do I measure wear accurately: thickness or weight?

 Do not assume one method fits every rotor.
 Some systems specify minimum thickness, some specify minimum weight, and some use both.
-Use the limits marked on the rotor/hat and follow the service documentation for that specific system.
+Use the limits marked on the rotor or hat and follow the service documentation for that exact system.

 My brakes vibrate.
 Is the rotor warped?

-Often no. Many vibration complaints come from uneven pad material transfer (a damaged/uneven transfer layer), especially after improper bedding or holding the pedal after hard stops.
+Often no. Many vibration complaints come from uneven pad material transfer, especially after improper bedding or holding the pedal after hard stops.
 Diagnose the surface and bedding before assuming the rotor is permanently deformed.

 Do I need high-temp brake fluid?